LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/logical-operators.rst

 .. index:: operators

 Recall that an operator is one or more characters that carries out an action on its operand(s).
-In :ref:`data-and-variables` we learned about three types of operators:
+In :ref:`data-and-variables` we learned about three types of
+operators:

 - Arithmetic operators, such as ``+``, ``-``, ``*``, ``/``, and ``%``.
 - The string operator ``+``.
 - Compound assignment operators, such as ``+=`` and ``-=``.

 Arithmetic and string operators take number and string operands, respectively, returning values of the same type.
-Compound assignment operators work similarly with numbers or strings, while also reassigning the value of the first, variable operand.
+Compound assignment operators work similarly with numbers or strings while also reassigning the value of the first, variable operand.

 Boolean Operators
 -----------------